kappa-db/multifeed-storage/README.md

 If this feed is already open, you will get the opened instance, which may have been created with different hypercore options than the `opts` you specify.

+If a feed is opened (not cached), the `'open'` event will fire with the feed.

 # store.has(key, cb)